sjbennett123/gloryforthefist/content/polar_player_guide.md

 **In-Game Information for POLAR**

 ​      Some general in-game information for all players: it bears repeating that an armed society is a polite society.
-Town is typically a safe haven; monsters are kept at bay by the local militias.
+The town is typically a safe haven; monsters are kept at bay by the local militias.
 It is rare for monsters to be in town.
 Also, nobles at POLAR typically have white or yellow (silver or gold) as a dominant or secondary color on their tabards.
 If you see a white sash, the person wearing it is a Squire and should be given the proper deference.
 The Guilds at POLAR are a very powerful force, and joining a guild does have its advantages.
-Joining a guild often gets you access to either a workshop or a circle.
-You must join in game and usually pay a nominal monthly fee.
+Joining a guild often gives you access to either a workshop or a circle.
+You must join in-game and usually pay a nominal monthly fee.
 Guild members are denoted by a felt circle with their guild symbol pinned to their costume.
 If you see a felt diamond, you are dealing with a guardsman or sheriff; be polite.
 If the Circle of Felt is gold, be very polite.
 This is a guild master; they play checkers with the local noble every Tuesday.
 When you join a guild, they will give you the appropriate felt pin.
 While you do not have to wear it, it is believed that you gain a certain protection from a guild that only works at night if you wear it prominently.
 Now, the guilds, of course, maintain that they would never pay protection money to such a guild.

 **A Final Word**